Skyzeala/Scoreboard/README.md

 You will need MinGW and freeglut and then you must tell VSCode where to look for the libraries using a .vscode folder and subsequent files

+To run the program, you can hit run in VSCode.
+To run the program without a debugger your path variable must include the address of the mingw bin folder.

 ## Current and future features
 * Current time of day updated every second
 * Display scores between 00 and 99 for two teams